aeharding/sevenhills/src/index.md

   [Click here to learn more](solo-skydiving-wisconsin)
 </div>

-## Welcome to Seven Hills &mdash; Skydiving near Madison since 1962
+## Welcome to Seven Hills &mdash; jumping out of planes since 1962

-We're the __closest skydive center to Madison__ offering [tandem](tandem-skydiving-wisconsin) jumps, [solo](solo-skydiving-wisconsin) jumps as well as [a training program](learn-to-skydive) to become a licensed skydiver.
-We also serve the Wisconsin Dells, Milwaukee, Janesville, La Crosse, and Appleton &mdash; only a short drive away, and we frequently see people from all over Wisconsin.
+Located __15 minutes from Madison__, Seven Hills Skydivers offers both [tandem](tandem-skydiving-wisconsin) and [solo](solo-skydiving-wisconsin) jump options as well as an [affordable training program](learn-to-skydive) for those interested in becoming licensed skydivers.
+We welcome visitors from all corners of the world as well as from neighboring communities like Wisconsin Dells, Milwaukee, Janesville, La Crosse, and Appleton.

-Seven Hills is a nonprofit, 501(c)(3) organization being volunteer owned and operated [for over 55 years](about-us).
-Our highly experienced [USPA certified instructors and staff](who-we-are) are here to spread the excitement of skydiving to others.
-At Seven Hills, __skydiving is what we love__.
-It's _not_ a job.
+Seven Hills is a __nonprofit__, 501(c)(3) organization, and has been __volunteer-owned and operated__ for over __55 years__.
+Our highly experienced [USPA rated instructors and staff](who-we-are) are here to spread the excitement of skydiving to others.
+At Seven Hills, skydiving is _not_ our job; __it is our passion__.

-As a small skydive operation, we provide a __more relaxed__ and __more family friendly__ atmosphere than other dropzones in Wisconsin.
-You won't feel intimidated by a lot of faces, and you're not going to be rushed through the jump.
-When you call us, you speak directly with one of our skydive instructors.
+As a small skydiving center, we strive to provide a __relaxed__, __family-friendly__ atmosphere.
+Our top priority is __safety__, not speed.
+We won't rush you through your training and jump.

+When you call to schedule your visit, __you will be speaking__ directly with one of our experienced __skydive instructors__, who can answer any questions or concerns you may have.

 ## 2018 Head to the Hills Boogie